cul-2016/quiz/README.md

 The staging version of the app is hosted on basic heroku with no paid options. (free postgres w/ option of 10 max concurrent connections).
 We reach saturation point in phase 6 of the load testing where it starts to throw errors when it reaches ~60 concurrent users

 ##### Live
-The live version of the app is hosted on 1 dyno @ $25 with a paid standard-0 database @ $50 which can have 120 concurrent connections.
+The live version of the app is hosted on 1 dyno @ $25 with.
 We reached a saturation point somewhere between 320 - 500 concurrent users where it started to throw erros.
 This is approximately a six fold increase.